cdupont/keycloak-hs/docs/tutorial.md

 ![policy2](img/policy2.png)

+This policy, when it is activated, will grant access to our user Demo.

-Create a new scope-based permission in the "Permissions" tab:
+To tie it all together, create a new scope-based permission in the "Permissions" tab:
 - Name it "View resources".
 - Select "view" in Scopes.
 - Select your previous policy "Demo user have access" in "Apply Policy".